Top US diplomat for Europe resigns

-WASHINGTON (AP) — The top U.S. diplomat for Europe is resigning after only 14 months on the job in a blow to Trump administration efforts to maintain trans-Atlantic unity.
+WASHINGTON (AP) — The top U.S. diplomat for Europe is resigning after only 16 months on the job in a blow to efforts to maintain trans-Atlantic unity amid questions about the Trump administration’s commitment to historic alliances.

-The State Department says Wess Mitchell will leave his post in mid-February.
-He’s the assistant secretary of state for Europe and Eurasian affairs.
+The State Department said Tuesday that Assistant Secretary of State for Europe and Eurasian Affairs Wess Mitchell would leave his post in mid-February.

-The department’s deputy spokesman Robert Palladino said Mitchell has been a “valued and effective leader” and a “good friend to our allies and partners in Europe.”
+“Wess has done an outstanding job as assistant secretary,” Secretary of State Mike Pompeo said.
+“I have valued his counsel and wisdom as he has led our European team in this administration.”

-Mitchell’s departure comes at a time of fractious relations between Washington and European capitals amid disagreements over trade, defense spending and the U.S. withdrawal from the Iran nuclear deal.
+The department’s deputy spokesman Robert Palladino said Mitchell had been “a valued and effective leader” and a “good friend to our allies and partners in Europe.”

 Most Read Nation & World Stories